CodeWithMoin/moinuddin-shaik-mood2emoji/README.md

 # Mood2Emoji — Kid-Safe Text Mood Detector 😎

 Mood2Emoji is a friendly Streamlit app that reads short student messages and replies with 😃 😐 😞.
-It blocks the use of harsh language and calms all-caps shouting.
-Perfect for Codingal learners aged 12–16.
+It blocks the use of harsh language, calms ALL CAPS shouting, and adds simple rule hints so results make sense to Codingal learners aged 12–16.

+## Live Demo
+- Streamlit: _Add your deployed link here_

 ## How It Works
-1. **Safety check:** Spot bad words or ALL CAPS and replace them with a neutral response.
+1. **Safety check:** Spot bad words or ALL CAPS and replace them with a neutral reminder.
+2. **Rule hints:** Catch obvious mood words (e.g., “happy”, “sad”) for instant feedback.
-2. **Sentiment score:** Use TextBlob to decide if the message feels positive, neutral, or negative.
+3. **Sentiment score:** Use TextBlob only when the rules are unsure.
-3. **Emoji response:** Show a matching emoji plus a one-line explanation; Teacher Mode also reveals a Graphviz flow chart.
+4. **Emoji response:** Show a matching emoji plus a one-line explanation; Teacher Mode also reveals a Graphviz flow chart.

 ## Setup Instructions
 ```bash